venth/aws-adfs/README.md

     * Default SSPI to True on Windows only, False otherwise
 * [rheemskerk](https://github.com/rheemskerk) for:
     * Fix username and password disclosure
     * Fix authentication with cookies on non-windows system.
+    * Change `AuthMethod` parameter to `FormsAuthentication`